Shimokita District, Aomori

 Shimokita District (下北郡, Shimokita-gun) is a district located in Aomori Prefecture, Japan.
 It occupies most of the northern handle of Shimokita Peninsula with the exception of Mutsu City and contains the most northern point on the island of Honshū.
 It is also home to the Japanese macaque, making it the northernmost natural habitat for monkeys anywhere in the world.

 As of 2009, the district has an estimated population of 18,297 and a density of 33.2 persons per km2.
 The total area was 551.08 km2.

+Politics

 In terms of national politics, the district is represented in the Diet of Japan's House of Representatives as a part of the Aomori 1st district.

 Towns and villages

-The district currently consists of one town and three villages.
+The district consists of one town and three villages.
 The city of Mutsu was formerly part of the district.